-- 24.1.1.1 At the time of hire, every full-time faculty member will be assigned the FSA corresponding to the discipline in which the unit member was hired. - 24.1.1.2 After initial employment, a full-time faculty member may apply to qualify for an FSA in an additional discipline if the faculty member meets the minimum qualifications for that discipline.
-The additional FSA will expire after eight (8) years, unless the faculty member teaches in the discipline or, in the case of a counseling or library FSA, provides service in that area.
-At any time, the faculty member may reapply for the FSA, which, if approved, would restart the eight (8) year time period. - 24.1.1.3 The faculty member must submit the application to Human Resources on or before February 1 in order to be considered in any layoff or reduction in services during the academic year in which the application is received.
+- 24.1.1.1 At the time of hire, every full-time faculty member will be assigned the FSA corresponding to the discipline in which the unit member was hired. - 24.1.1.2 After initial employment, a full-time faculty member may apply to qualify for an FSA in an additional discipline if the faculty member meets the minimum qualifications for that discipline. - 24.1.1.3 The faculty member must submit the application to Human Resources on or before February 1 in order to be considered in any layoff or reduction in services during the academic year in which the application is received.